2022 West Java earthquake: Response

 President Joko Widodo directed the minister of public works and housing, Basuki Hadimuljono, to survey the damage.
 Basuki arrived in Cianjur Regency on 21 November at 21:45.
 According to President Widodo, residents whose homes were heavily and moderately damaged would receive Rp 50 million and Rp 25 million in assistance, respectively.
 Rp 10 million would be given to homes with light damage.
 The BMKG urged residents to be wary of potential flash floods and rain due to unstable slopes.
 The agency's head, Dwikorita Karnawati, stated that materials on unstable slopes could be washed away, triggering floods and landslides.
 Residents were also advised not to visit slopes and riverbanks due to the risk of flash floods.

 Thirty five personnel including five health professionals from Husein Sastranegara Air Force Base visited the affected area.
 The base also supplied food, medicine, kitchen appliances and logistics.
 More than 1,000 soldiers from nearby units were dispatched to the area.

 Due to landslides blocking roads and cutting road access to some villages, helicopters were dispatched to drop food and water.
 While delivering aid to survivors across a bamboo bridge on 6 December, a police officer fell into a river and sustained light injuries.
 The government of West Jakarta donated Rp 250 million in aid, and other local companies also donated aid, totaling Rp 500 million.
 On 7 December, an accident involving a pickup truck delivering aid and bus occurred along the Cikopo–Palimanan Toll Road in Kalijati District, killing a person.

 International aid

 Controversy

-The head of the National Counter Terrorism Agency, Boy Rafli Amar, claimed Islamic terrorist group Jamaah Ansharut Daulah raised humanitarian fund only for it to be used in terrorist-related activities including campaigns and propagandas.
+The head of the National Counter Terrorism Agency, Boy Rafli Amar, claimed Islamic terrorist group Jamaah Ansharut Daulah raised humanitarian fund only for it to be used in terrorist-related activities.